Emblem

 2013 Excursions in the Sea of Okhotsk

-Seabirding Excursion I - 26 May 2013, 5:00 a.m.~
+Seabirding Excursion I - May 26, 2013, from 5:00 a.m.

 Early this Sunday morning, about 15 of us members of the Okhotsk Chapter of the WBSJ chartered a boat called the Chipashiri to have a look at seabirds in the Sea of Okhotsk during this season of early spring.
 We left from the pier behind the Abashiri Michi-no-eki at 5:00 a.m., already full daylight since the sun rises sometime after 3:00 a.m. at this time of year, and were guided through many kilometers of waters between the Shiretoko Peninsula and Cape Notoro.
 The world of seabirds is entirely different from the world of birds many of us were familiar with on land or along the shore.
 We thank Kawasaki-san, head of the Okhotsk Chapter, for having made this tour possible.
 Below is a quick photographic diary of our experience.